samWidlund/maratonPlan/README.md

 # maratonPlan

 ## Overview
-A minimal terminal-like viewer for training plans stored in CSV files.
+A minimal ubuntu-inspired terminal-like viewer for training plans stored in CSV files.
 It is intended for my personal (Swedish) use and only accepts Swedish column headers.

 ## CSV format
 Your CSV must include these headers: